 “Just a sec,” he told her, momentarily covering the receiver.
 “That’s right,” he continued.
 Just until tomorrow.
 We can collect it then.”

-Back toward the door, the earnest Mrs. Schnelle was explaining each piece of toast to the stocky agent one at a time.
+On the screen, the earnest Mrs. Schnelle was explaining each piece of toast to the stocky agent one at a time.
 “And you see, this one is the Mona Lisa.
 And this one is that famous part of the Sistine Chapel where the fingers almost touch.
 Can you see?”

 “Do you have to call me that?”
-Quinn said to Shirley as he hung up the phone.
+Quinn said as he hung up the phone.

 “Call you what?”